EU says door remains open to Ukraine, reassures Russia

 Apparent divisions had earlier emerged in the EU's policy towards Ukraine after EU enlargement commissioner Stefan Fuele, in charge of negotiations with Ukraine, announced on Twitter on Sunday that he was suspending work on the accord because of Kiev's failure to give a firm commitment to sign it.

-Dutch Foreign Minister Frans Timmermans criticised Fuele, saying "making policy on the basis of a Twitter notice ... is perhaps not the best way of approaching this issue."
+Dutch Foreign Minister Frans Timmermans criticized Fuele, saying "making policy on the basis of a Twitter notice ... is perhaps not the best way of approaching this issue."

 "There was no reason from a Dutch point of view to suspend talks," he said.